 Cash and Pooled Investments - The cash balances of most County funds are pooled and invested.
 Interest earned on investments is recorded in the General Fund unless otherwise provided by law.
-Investments are stated at fair value.
+Investments are stated at fair value, except for the investment in the Iowa Public Agency Investment Trust and non-negotiable certificates of deposit which are stated at amortized cost.